ScraperHub/how-to-use-crawlbase-and-ai-to-summarize-web-data/README.md

 1. Replace `<OpenAI API Key>` with your [OpenAI API Key](https://platform.openai.com/api-keys).
 2. Replace every instance of `<Crawlbase Normal requests token>` with your [Crawlbase Normal requests token](https://crawlbase.com/dashboard/account/docs).

+🛡 Disclaimer
+This repository is for educational purposes only.
+Please make sure you comply with the Terms of Service of any website you scrape.
+Use this responsibly and only where permitted.

 ---